harshw2284/Git-Journey/README.md

 ## 📖 About This Repository

-This repository serves as my practical notebook as I learn **Git** and **GitHub** from the ground up on a Linux environment.
+This repository serves as my notebook as I learn **Git** and **GitHub** from the ground up on a Linux environment.
 Rather than just reading theory, I believe in learning by doing — so every concept I study gets practiced, documented, and pushed here.

-Whether you're a fellow beginner or just curious about my progress, feel free to explore!

 ---

-## 🎯 What This Repo Covers
+## 🎯 What This Repositoey Covers

 Here's a breakdown of the core areas I'm working through:

-- **Git Basics** — Understanding version control, initializing repositories, and tracking changes
+- **Introduction to Git** — Install and Configure Git, initializing repositories, and tracking changes
-- **Staging & Committing** — How to stage files and write meaningful commit messages
-- **Branching & Merging** — Creating branches, switching between them, and merging changes
-- **Remote Repositories** — Connecting local repos to GitHub, pushing and pulling changes
+- **Git Branching & Working with GitHub** — Creating and switching branches, Connecting local repos to GitHub, pushing and pulling changes, Clone vs Fork
+- **Advanced Git** — Merge, Rebase, Squash Commit vs Merge Commit, Stash & Cherry Pick
 - **Undoing Changes** — Reverting, resetting, and restoring files safely
 - **Collaboration Workflows** — Forking, cloning, and working with pull requests
 - **Git on Linux** — Using Git efficiently through the Linux terminal